Normal Approximation for U-Statistics with Cross-Sectional Dependence: Theoretical results

-\autoref{thm:degenerate} and the corollary appear to be suitable for index spaces that are relatively ``uniform'', in the sense \(\eta_{m,i}\) are of the same order across \(i\in \mathcal{I}\), so that using the maximum cardinalities of neighborhoods \(\eta_{m}\) in \autoref{lemma:sparsity-bound} is a reasonable choice.
-For some more asymmetric networks, it may be more appropriate to consider the general result and use a more precise counting method in the estimation as in \autoref{thm:degenerate in detail}.
-Furthermore, we may have a simple estimator for the variance as in \autoref{thm:degenerate} in certain applications, such as nonparametric specification test in the next section.
-The bootstrap method under such cross-sectional dependence for degenerate U-statistics is a problem that is worth further investigation.
+\autoref{thm:degenerate} and the corollary appear to be suitable for index spaces that are relatively ``uniform'', in the sense that the \(\eta_{m,i}\) are of the same order across \(i\in \mathcal{I}\), so that using the maximum cardinalities of neighbourhoods \(\eta_{m}\) in \autoref{lemma:sparsity-bound} is a reasonable choice.
+For more asymmetric networks, it may be more appropriate to consider the general result and use a more precise counting method in the estimation, as in \autoref{thm:degenerate in detail}.

+In practice, we also need to estimate the long-run variance $s_{n}^{2}$ for degenerate U-statistics.
+In the time-series setting, \cite{fan1999CentralLimit} show that a variance estimator constructed as though the sample were independent can nonetheless be consistent, and demonstrate this in the context of nonparametric specification testing.
+More generally, bootstrap methods for U-statistics have been extensively studied under independence and time-series dependence.
+For independent samples, \cite{bickel1981AsymptoticTheory} develop bootstrap theory for U-statistics, while \cite{arcones1992BootstrapStatisticsa} extend these results to degenerate U-statistics.
+Under weak dependence, \cite{dehling2010CentralLimit} establish bootstrap validity for U-statistics of mixing processes, and \cite{leucht2013DependentWild} propose a dependent wild bootstrap for degenerate U-statistics.

+Extending bootstrap methods for U-statistics to settings with cross-sectional dependence is an important direction that we intend to explore in future work, but it seems beyond the scope of this paper.
+Instead, we provide a complementary result to the central limit theorem for degenerate U-statistics (\autoref{thm:degenerate}) by simplifying the variance expression.
+This result is used in the proof of \autoref{thm:nonpar test} to show that a variance estimator $\hat{s}_n^2$, constructed as if the sample were independent, remains consistent for the variance of the test statistic under suitable moment and sparsity conditions, in the same spirit as \cite{fan1999CentralLimit}. \begin{theorem} Under Assumptions \ref{asmp:no-clustering-point}, \ref{asmp:beta-mixing} and \ref{asmp:kernel}, if we have